JOThurgood/MAESTROeX/Exec/TEST_PROBLEMS/lgw/README.md

   * `make_w0.f90` - local override of `make_w0.f90` from the main source tree (copied over 3-oct-2019), with modifications to account for new lagrange multiplier.

+  * `diag.f90` - local override of `diag.f90` from the main source tree (copied over 8-oct-2019), with modifications to override the KE and IE quantities in `diag_vel.out` with the linear wave action quantities.

 ## Problem Setup

 ### Runtime parameters

   * `make_w0_changes` integer indicating whether to use modifications in `make_w0.f90`.
 It's an integer rather than boolean, so you can have things like 0 = dont do anything, 1 = do a certain set of changes, 2 = do some others...

+  * `diag_action` boolean indicating whether to replace the kinetic and internal energies in `diag_vel.out` with the velocity and entropy like linear wave action quantities instead.

 ## Analysis Scripts